 vi.
 The faculty member shall review and grade the final draft of the paper.

-iii. course taught by a tenured, tenure track, or other full-time faculty member in which the research paper option is offered; or
+ii. a course taught by a tenured, tenure track, or other full-time faculty member in which a Seminar Paper option is offered (for a list of such classes, contact the Associate Dean for Students or the Associate Dean for Academic Affairs); or

-d.
-The substantial research paper requirement may not be fulfilled with a paper written for law review or journal credit.
+f.
+The Seminar Paper requirement may not be fulfilled with a paper written for law review or journal credit.

 2. A portfolio of written materials produced during the second and third years of law school for which the student receives academic credit.

 a.
 This requirement must be satisfied by completing three items from one or more of the following categories: